 A granny flat or dependent person's unit is defined by the Greater Dandenong Planning Scheme as a "movable building on the same lot as an existing dwelling and used to provide accommodation for a person dependent on a resident of the existing dwelling".

 Is a permit required?

-You need to apply for a building permit for the construction of the dependent person's unit.
+Yes, a building permit for the construction of the dependent person's unit is required.

 A planning permit may not be required, if Council is satisfied that the potential building achieves the following criteria, based on the definition in the Greater Dandenong Planning Scheme.